Mantina004/OIBSIP-/README.md

 Done using html, css and js.
 Can edit, delete, checkoff a completed task and count the number of pending tasks.
 <br>
 _Task 4: Login Authentication_<br>
 Done using html, css, python's flask framework and sql to store the data.
-Consists of a login, signup, and a home page.
+Consists of a login, signup, and a secured page.